Akuli/mittari/README.md

 I took the shortest USB 2.0 extension cord I found, sliced it open, and soldered more wires onto it to get 5V power.
+Doing this with USB 2.0 is super easy, because USB 2.0 cords have only 4 wires inside:
++5V (red), ground (black), and two data pins (D+ and D-).

 I used a lot of shrink tube, because I don't want to break my computer by accidentally shorting these.

 One end of the extension cord plugs into my computer (through a longer extension cord), and the other end is for the USB sound card.
-Doing this with USB 2.0 is super easy, because USB 2.0 only has 4 pins: +5V, ground, and two data pins (D+ and D-).

 The black thingy at the end of the red cable is one half of [this fuse holder that I already had](https://www.biltema.fi/en-fi/car---mc/electrical-system/fuses/line-fuse-holder-5-x-20-mm-2000048666).